Follow TV Tropes

 Rin Nanakami, General Student Council Vice President

-Blue Archive is a tactical RPG with gacha elements, developed by Korean studios Nexon Games (formerly NAT Games) & MX Studio, and published in Japan by Yostar Games and internationally by Nexon.
-The full global release, covering multiple language versions, was on November 8th, 2021 (the Japanese release has been on February 4th of that year).
+Blue Archive is a tactical RPG with gacha elements, developed by Korean studios Nexon Games (formerly NAT Games) & MX Studio, and published in Japan and China by Yostar Games and internationally by Nexon.
+It was first released in Japan on February 4th, 2021, with a full global release, covering multiple language version, on November 8th of the same year and in China on August 3rd, 2023.

 You awake as a "sensei", after seeing an unknown yet familiar girl in your dreams.
 You are tasked by the Vice President of the General Student Council of the sprawling academic city of Kivotos to find the GSC's missing president... who evidently foresaw your coming before her disappearance and established the Federal Investigation Club "Schale" for you to manage, and several tools you can use on your mission, most notably the strange tablet-PC-like device referred to as the "Shittim Chest" and its helpful AI companion, Arona.
 With this in hand, you begin recruiting students from Kivotos' many, many schools to aid you in helping restore normalcy to Kivotos generally, and along the way, hopefully, find a clue as to what happened to the GSC President... and what, precisely, she wanted you to do.